 Reverse mortgages are designed to allow older homeowners to convert the equity in their homes into cash to supplement their income.
 Rather, the loan proceeds are paid out to the borrower as a monthly payment, line of credit, or a lump sum.
 You can also get a combination of monthly installments and a line of credit.
 The amount available under the loan is based on how much equity the borrower has in the home.

-The reverse mortgage loan only becomes due when you:
+The reverse mortgage loan typically becomes due when you: